Rapptz/discord.py/docs/api.rst

     :param before: The :class:`Member` that updated their profile with the old info.
     :param after: The :class:`Member` that updated their profile with the updated info.

-.. function:: on_server_join(server)
+.. function:: on_guild_join(guild)

-    Called when a :class:`Server` is either created by the :class:`Client` or when the :class:`Client` joins a server.
+    Called when a :class:`Guild` is either created by the :class:`Client` or when the :class:`Client` joins a guild.

-    :param server: The class:`Server` that was joined.
+    :param guild: The class:`Guild` that was joined.

-.. function:: on_server_remove(server)
+.. function:: on_guild_remove(guild)

-    Called when a :class:`Server` is removed from the :class:`Client`.
+    Called when a :class:`Guild` is removed from the :class:`Client`.

     This happens through, but not limited to, these circumstances:

     - The client got banned.
     - The client got kicked.
-    - The client left the server.
+    - The client left the guild.
-    - The client or the server owner deleted the server.
+    - The client or the guild owner deleted the guild.

-    In order for this event to be invoked then the :class:`Client` must have been part of the server to begin with. (i.e. it is part of :attr:`Client.servers`)
+    In order for this event to be invoked then the :class:`Client` must have been part of the guild to begin with. (i.e. it is part of :attr:`Client.guilds`)

-    :param server: The :class:`Server` that got removed.
+    :param guild: The :class:`Guild` that got removed.

-.. function:: on_server_update(before, after)
+.. function:: on_guild_update(before, after)

-    Called when a :class:`Server` updates, for example:
+    Called when a :class:`Guild` updates, for example:

     - Changed name
     - Changed AFK channel
     - Changed AFK timeout
     - etc

-    :param before: The :class:`Server` prior to being updated.
+    :param before: The :class:`Guild` prior to being updated.
-    :param after: The :class:`Server` after being updated.
+    :param after: The :class:`Guild` after being updated.

-.. function:: on_server_role_create(role)
+.. function:: on_guild_role_create(role)
-              on_server_role_delete(role)
+              on_guild_role_delete(role)

-    Called when a :class:`Server` creates or deletes a new :class:`Role`.
+    Called when a :class:`Guild` creates or deletes a new :class:`Role`.

-    To get the server it belongs to, use :attr:`Role.server`.
+    To get the guild it belongs to, use :attr:`Role.guild`.

     :param role: The :class:`Role` that was created or deleted.

-.. function:: on_server_role_update(before, after)
+.. function:: on_guild_role_update(before, after)

-    Called when a :class:`Role` is changed server-wide.
+    Called when a :class:`Role` is changed guild-wide.

     :param before: The :class:`Role` that updated with the old info.
     :param after: The :class:`Role` that updated with the updated info.

-.. function:: on_server_emojis_update(before, after)
+.. function:: on_guild_emojis_update(before, after)

-    Called when a :class:`Server` adds or removes :class:`Emoji`.
+    Called when a :class:`Guild` adds or removes :class:`Emoji`.

     :param before: A list of :class:`Emoji` before the update.
     :param after: A list of :class:`Emoji` after the update.

-.. function:: on_server_available(server)
+.. function:: on_guild_available(guild)
-              on_server_unavailable(server)
+              on_guild_unavailable(guild)

-    Called when a server becomes available or unavailable.
-The server must have existed in the :attr:`Client.servers` cache.
+    Called when a guild becomes available or unavailable.
+The guild must have existed in the :attr:`Client.guilds` cache.

-    :param server: The :class:`Server` that has changed availability.
+    :param guild: The :class:`Guild` that has changed availability.

 .. function:: on_voice_state_update(before, after)